celsomsilva/R-programming-coursera/assignment/README.md

-# Programming Assignment 1: Air Pollution
+# Assignment 1: Air Pollution

 :white_check_mark: Write three functions that are meant to interact with a dataset(332 worksheets).<br>
 :white_check_mark: Write a function named 'pollutantmean' that calculates the mean of a pollutant (sulfate or nitrate) across a specified list of monitors.<br>